lavanda888boy/sigmoid-summer-hackathon-2025-backend/README.md

 ## Backend API

+The backend is a `monolithic Django` (DRF) application, handling `user account`, `performance metrics`, and `repository data` within a single service.
+Authentication is implemented using `GitHub OAuth` for user identity and `JWT` for session management.

+### Authentication

+Authentication begins with the frontend redirecting the user to https://github.com/login/oauth/authorize, including the GitHub Client ID and callback URI as query parameters.
+After the user authorizes access, GitHub redirects to the specified callback URI with an authorization code.
+This code must then be sent in the payload of a POST request to the /auth/callback/ endpoint.
+In response, the client receives a pair of JWT tokens (access and refresh) along with the user's information, which is then used to populate the profile page.

+### Business Endpoints

+The backend is deployed on `Google Cloud Platform (GCP)` and is available for testing at: https://app-242229169063.europe-central2.run.app.

+0. GET / - `healthcheck` endpoint to verify that the server is running

+1. GET /repos/filters-list/ - enables the frontend to fetch the list of all supported filters

+    Expects: -

+    Returns:

+        {
+            "pref_langs":   string[] - all the programming languages supported for filtering, "pref_domains": string[] - all the programming domains supported for filtering }

+2. PATCH /users/update-user-prefs/ - allows the user to update (overwrite) their `preferences`

+    Expects (+ bearer access token in the _Authorization_ header):

+        {
+            "pref_langs":   string[] - ...,
+            "pref_domains": string[] - ...
+        }

+    Returns:

+        A success message

+3. POST /repos/create/ - allows the worker to create or update `discovered repository records` in the database

+    Expects (+ worker's secret in a custom header):

+        {
+            "name":         string — the display name of the repository", "url":          string — repository's GitHub URL",
+            "stars":        int — number of stars the repository has", "forks":        int — number of forks the repository has", "langs":        string[] — list of programming languages featured in the project", "domains":      string[] — list of programming domains featured in the project", "good_first":   boolean — indicates if the repository has issues labeled as 'good first issue'" }

+    Returns:

+        The response contains the serialized representation of the created record, structured identically to the input payload

+4. GET /repos/search/ - `paginated and filtered listing` of platform-aggregated repositories

+    Expects:

+        * domain, lang, good_first - filters are passed as query parameters (omit any that aren’t needed; do not include empty parameters in the URL)
+        * page - select a part of the queriset

+    Returns:

+        {
+            "count":    int - the count of items returned (results), "next":     string - a string containing the URL to the next page of results, "previous": string - a string containing the URL to the previous page of results., "results":  [
+                            {
+                                ... (lookup /repos/create/ documentation),
+                            }
+                        ]
+        }

 ## Repository Discovery Pipeline

 The pipeline consists of the three main modules: `repository parser`, `repository worker` and `openai integration`.